 3.3 Explaining the forecast

-In this article we leverage the feature importance calculation method based on SHapley Additive exPlanations (SHAP) [3] which is a fairly well-developed method for feature importance analysis.
+We implement the sentiment analysis model mentioned in (3.2) in our forecasts system and use this new information to strengthen its explainability.
+In this article we use forecast for Panasonic products in the automotive market as a test case and explain our method.
+Here, we leverage the feature importance calculation method based on SHapley Additive exPlanations (SHAP) [4] which is a fairly well-developed method for feature importance analysis.

 3.3.1 Case Study: Automotive market

 The case study is performed with respect to PCB relay which is a product used in the automotive market.
 This product is selected as it has been recently predicted that the automotive market is going through a dramatic transformation.
-As per the current practices we are using automotive market indexes such as production data for forecasting the sales.
+As per the current practices we are using automotive market indexes such as world-wide production data for forecasting the sales.
 These features are macroscopic in nature in the sense that typically they reflect the dynamics of an entire industry sector and thereby are unlikely to change drastically over a small to moderate period.
 Whereas the market intelligence data internally available to the company is more relevant to specific products, business divisions and geographical locations.
 The main objective of the direction of research presented in this paper is to leverage that kind of internal dataset (mostly textual) to explain the forecast to facilitate large scale adoption among different functions in the company

 We collected the GMI data from August 2021 to May 2022 and used a 3 months time shift to make the forecast of the sales of product mentioned above.
 We compute and evaluate the forecast generated for the month of July 2022.
 We produced the forecast under two different feature sets, i) conventional automotive market indexes, ii) features generated from GMI database.
 For the features generated from GMI database use the number of comments with Panasonic-specific sentiment score on a scale of 1 to 5 as labelled by the sales manager.
 Lastly, we created 16 features through topic models (4 topics) following the method developed in (3.2) and computed the forecast with all these above-mentioned features.